 Comes in every size and color under the sun.

 Just what I told, there’s a whole bunch of them colors for this pair of gloves than the number of boxing gloves some brands have.
-You’ll see there’s one and a half dozen of colors to choose from.
+You’ll see there are one and a half dozen colors to choose from.
 Check it out, won’t be wasting time by saying all the colors and designs this thing has.